Allan-njoroge/MechaGo/README.md

 - Profile: Update your personal and vehicle information.
 - Offline Access
 - If you are not connected to the internet, you can still request services using a USSD shortcode.
 Simply dial a USSD on your mobile phone and follow the prompts to access various services such as mechanics, tow trucks, and petrol stations.
 This ensures you always have access to essential automotive services, even when offline.

+## How it Works
+* Client
+  Once you have an account, when a service is needed the client opens the app and requests for the service and they are connected to an available servide provider of the specified   serivice who is able to help them meet their need.

+* Serivice Provider
+  On request of a service from a client, the available provider is able to accept the service and satisfy the clients needs.

 # License